bgeneto/htmx-fastapi-template/docs/MAINTAINABILITY_AUDIT_REPORT.md

 ## Conclusion

-The Alpine-FastAPI codebase demonstrates strong foundational architecture with modern Python practices.
+The fastapi-alpine-starter codebase demonstrates strong foundational architecture with modern Python practices.
 While the overall maintainability grade is B-, addressing the identified complexity hotspots will significantly improve code quality and developer experience.

 The refactoring recommendations focus on:
 1. **Reducing cyclomatic complexity** through extraction and pattern application